 The Best Intake System Brands

-Over the years, the K&K cold air intake systems have won over legions of drivers and for a lot of good reasons; these are top quality products that come from a company with a long history in the racing industry.
+Over the years, the K&N cold air intake systems have won over legions of drivers and for a lot of good reasons; these are top quality products that come from a company with a long history in the racing industry.

 Of course, they aren't the only players in the game today.
-The Volant cold air intakes have their fans too, as do AEM cold air intake products.
+The Airaid cold air intakes have their fans too, as do AEM cold air intake products.
 Check these out and you'll see that they are designed with bigger bore piping and with minimal twists and turns.
 This gives the fresh cold air a straighter shot to your intake manifold.

-Less resistance equals a greater flow of air, which is exactly what you get with products like the Takeda intakes and Spectre cold air intakes.
+Less resistance equals a greater flow of air, which is exactly what you get with products like the Airaid intakes and Spectre cold air intakes.
 This is another reason why drivers experience gains in horsepower and torque.

 Choosing the Perfect Cold Air Intake